holderlb/WSU-SmartEnv-NG/README.md

 so that the episodes of novelty introduction are aligned.
 See the `metrics.pdf` file for an explanation of the metrics.

+There are several other options available to refine the analysis script behavior, but two that are useful for a more detailed analysis are `--plottrials` and `--writeplotdata`.
+If `--plottrials` is given, then a plot of each individual trial is produced, in addition to the average-over-trials plots normally produced.
+If `--writeplotdata` is given, then the data used to generate the plots are written to individual CSV files, one per plot, so that the results can be included in larger analyses or collective plots.

 ## Data

 Data for the various novelty levels are available at the following links due to their size.